cisagov/Malcolm/docs/contributing-guide-code-provenance.md

 For software that is installed via [Linux distributions' package repositories](#LinuxDistroRepos), the Malcolm developers mostly take a "hands-off" approach: these packages are included in new Malcolm builds automatically as they are updated upstream.
 Infrequently, when a new major version of a base image is released (for example, the next stable release of Debian every few years or a new image for the next release of Alpine Linux), the Malcolm team will review changelogs and release notes and manually bump the Malcolm dependency up to the latest version.
 This is advisable as most new releases of distributions include improvements to features, performance, and security.

 For [Python libraries](#PyPI) a mixed approach is used: some Python libraries are ["pinned"](https://pip.pypa.io/en/stable/topics/repeatable-installs/#pinning-the-package-versions) to a specific version which is manually updated when [a security vulnerability](#SecurityVulnerabilityScanning) is reported, new functionality is added, or for other reasons at a Malcolm developer's discretion.
 Other libraries are not version pinned, meaning the latest official release of the package is installed whenever Malcolm is built.
-Generally package pinning is preferable as it prevents encountering bugs or incompatibilities in newly released versions.
+Package pinning is generally preferable as it prevents unexpected bugs or compatibility issues when new versions are released.

 For other components of Malcolm, whether they are major components ([Arkime](https://github.com/arkime/arkime/releases), [OpenSearch](version), [Zeek](https://github.com/zeek/zeek/releases), etc.) or smaller tools ([Tini](https://github.com/krallin/tini/releases), [yq](https://github.com/mikefarah/yq), [supercronic](https://github.com/aptible/supercronic)), the Malcolm team stays abreast of new releases primarily through [GitHub notifications](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/about-notifications) triggered when a new release of that component is published.
 A Malcolm developer reviews the release notes accompanying new releases before deciding if and when to update the version included in Malcolm.
 The thoroughness of this review — from a cursory perusal of the release notes to a more in-depth review of the changed code itself — will vary depending on the team's familiarity and experience with the project in question.